-You will develop a portfolio of artwork that clearly provides evidence covering the four assessment objectives.
-It must include a sustained project evidencing the journey from initial ideas to the realisation of intentions and a selection of further work that is undertaken during the course of study.
+You will develop a portfolio of artwork which will provide evidence that is measured against four assessment objectives (AO1, AO2, AO3 and AO4).
+This body of work must include:

+- A sustained project, evidencing a journey from initial ideas to the realisation of intentions (start point to an artistic conclusion). - A selection of further work that has been undertaken within the duration of the course (A smaller more experimental project).